FAQs about Second Call Defense Protection

 What sort of firearms can I use?

 All of them, including handguns, rifles, and shotguns of all makes, models, and calibers.
 If it’s classified as a “firearm” and it’s legal to own, your membership protects you should you be forced to use it in legitimate self defense.

 Does Second Call Defense discriminate in its membership admission process?

-No. At Second Call Defense, our core mission is to provide legal protection to anyone who is forced to use a firearm in self defense.
+No. At Second Call Defense, our core mission is to provide legal protection to anyone who is forced to use lethal force in self defense.
 We believe that the U.S. Constitution, the Civil Rights Amendments, particularly the protections found in the Second Amendment, and services provided by Second Call Defense apply to everyone regardless of gender, gender expression, gender identity, sexual orientation, race, color, religion, age, national origin, disability, marital status, or military status.
 Second Call Defense is committed to providing the most comprehensive legal protection anywhere, to anyone.